-- ▶ Record the following measurements on Data Sheet: STEP 4.1 - Record whether the habitat unit is a pool or a riffle.
-Using the flagging tapes, you will easily see the upstream and downstream ends of each habitat unit. - Record length and take photo of habitat unit.
-Measure the length between flags with the measuring tape. - Record percent slope of habitat unit.
+• Record whether the habitat unit is a pool or a riffle.
+Using the flagging tapes, you will easily see the upstream and downstream ends of each habitat unit.

+• Record length and take photo of habitat unit.

+Measure the length between flags with the measuring tape.

+• Record percent slope of habitat unit.